maxmarkov99/ZefoyTiktok/README.md

 <div align="center">

 # Zefoy TikTok Automator
 Automate TikTok follower bot, like bot, share bot, view bot and more using selenium.
-Click <a href="https://github.com/useragents/Zefoy-TikTok-Automator/issues">here</a> to report bugs.